Why is My WordPress Admin So Slow? Causes & Top Fixes

 Now imagine hundreds of login attempts coming into your server every second concurrently.
 It WILL take up all your server resources.
 The solution is a two pronged approach:

-• Hiding the Login URL: This can be achieved by editing core files (which can be risky if not done correctly) or using a security plugin.
+• Hiding the Login URL: Edit the core files or using a security plugin.

 This is where a plugin like WP Adminify comes in handy again.
 As it handles both.